On this page

 awf plugin install myorg/awf-plugin-jira

-# Install with version constraint
+# Install an exact version

-awf plugin install myorg/awf-plugin-jira --version ">=1.0.0 <2.0.0"
+awf plugin install myorg/awf-plugin-jira@v1.2.3

 # Include pre-release versions